 Highlights: Superb diving spots; Sperm whales and a variety of turtles

 8. Gunung Leuser National Park

-Yet another UNESCO World Heritage site, Gunung Leuser National Park is one of the gems of Indonesia.
-It is the tropical rainforest heritage of the country.
+A famous UNESCO World Heritage site set in the heart of Indonesia, Gunung Leuser National Park is one of the most fascinating attractions in the country.
 Being the last place on earth where you can witness Orangutans in their originality, it offers 700 species of birds, animals and mammals, some of which are elephants, rhinos, tigers, leopard cats, and macaques.
 The park is located near Gunung Leuser peak which gives its the name.
 Apart from this, the park is also home to plant species comprising of world’s largest flowers.
 The park is a complete treat and a perfect spot for a soul-filling holiday experience.

 Entry Fee: INR 731

 Location: Taman Nasional Gunung Leuser, Kabupaten Langkat, Sumatera Utara, Indonesia

 Highlights: Orangutans, Sumatran Tigers, Sumatran Rhinoceros, variety of flora and fauna